Lijiang Yunnan, China Travel Guide

 Discover more attractions and book tickets via GetYourGuide.

-These ancient towns are living historical sites, offering preserved architectural and cultural landscapes.
+These ancient towns are living historical sites, offering preserved relating to architecture and cultural landscapes.

 Small hill overlooking Dayan Old Town.
-Provides best panoramic views of the ancient city, stretching towards Jade Dragon Snow Mountain.
+Provides best panoramic views of the old city, stretching towards Jade Dragon Snow Mountain.
 Ideal for photography.

 Five-story wooden pagoda atop Lion Hill.
 Offers unparalleled 360-degree views of Lijiang Old Town and Jade Dragon Snow Mountain.
 Impressive Naxi architecture.